NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 ![Figure 2.
 The New Pipeline (CAP)](./tutorial_images/CAP.png)

-As a foreword, we will list a few design characteristic of CAP:
+As a foreword, we will list a few design characteristics of CAP:

 * CAP is written in **Python**, an open-source programming language with extensive scientific libraries available
 * CAP is installed within a Python **virtual environment**, which provides cross-platform support (MacOS, Linux and Windows), robust version control (packages updated within the main Python distribution will not affect CAP), and is not intrusive as it disappears when deactivated
 * CAP is composed of a **set of libraries** (functions), callable from a user's own scripts and a collection of **five executables**, which  allows for efficient processing of model outputs from the command-line.
 * CAP uses the **netCDF4 data format**, which is widely use in the climate modeling community and self-descriptive (meaning that a file contains  explicit information about its content in term of variables names, units etc...)
 * CAP uses a convention for output formatting inherited from the GFDL Finite­-Volume Cubed-Sphere Dynamical Core, referred here as  "**FV3 format**": outputs may be binned and averaged in time in various ways for analysis.
 *  CAP long-term goal is to offer **multi-model support**.
 At the time of the writing, both the NASA Ames Legacy GCM and the NASA Ames GCM with the FV3 dynamical core are  supported.
-Efforts are underway to offer functionality to others Global Climate Models (e.g. eMARS, LMD, MarsWRF).
+Efforts are underway to offer compatibility to others Global Climate Models (e.g. eMARS, LMD, MarsWRF).

 Specifically, CAP consists of five executables: